awwx/meteor-isolate-value/README.md

-For example, this inefficient version of `isSunny` triggers an invalidation when the weather changes from "cloudy" to "rainy", even though `isSunny` returns `false` for both... and so a computation using `isSunny` wouldn't need to be rerun:
+For example, this inefficient version of `isSunny` triggers an invalidation when the weather changes from "cloudy" to "rainy", even though `isSunny` returns `false` for both... and so a computation using `isSunny` would be rerun needlessly:

 ```
 // inefficient